Another Weekend With Cautionary Advice From Road Crews After Another Storm Brings Icy Conditions To Delaware Valley

 “You know what to do when you drive.
 You use common sense like we do here in the northeastern part of the country, just take your time you should be all right,” Vincent Carstarphen said.

-Some are holding on to hope better weather is around the corner.MORE: Senate Acquits Donald Trump In Second Impeachment Trial, Sen. Pat Toomey Among 7 Republicans Who Voted Guilty
+Some are holding on to hope better weather is around the corner.MORE: Donald Trump Acquitted: Pennsylvania, New Jersey, Delaware Senators On Historic Second Impeachment Trial

 “I’m just wishing for a really nice summer to make up for it,” a Maple Shade woman said.